concur/developer.concur.com/api-reference/expense/receipts/index.markdown

 layout: reference
 ---

 **DEPRECATION PROCESS NOTICE:** Receipts version 3.0 is scheduled to be deprecated on February 7, 2017.
-Please contact your Partner Enablement representative before starting any new development to ensure a smooth and successful certification process.
+Please contact your Partner Enablement representative before starting any new development to ensure a smooth and successful certification process. **DO NOT USE FOR NEW DEVELOPMENT OR APPS.**

+New version 4.0 documentation can be found [here](/api-reference/receipts/get-started.html)

 # Receipts